Financial-Times/o-message/README.md

 `o-message` allows for several configuration options that will change the type of message and its visual styling.

 The only required options are listed in the example _above_.
 These are:
-- `theme`: String.
-The theme to apply to the message.
-The available themes are 'success', 'error' and 'neutral', which are designed to be used with corresponding messages.
+- `type`: String.
+The o-message variant.
+The available variants are 'alert', 'alert-bleed' and 'alert-inner'.
+- `status`: String.
+Alert variants require a status, and the options are 'success', 'neutral' and 'error'.
 - `content`: Object.
 Holds the following values for text properties:
 	- `highlight`: String.
 The highlighted text in a message.
 Defaults to `null`
 	-	`detail`: String.
 The detail about the nature of a message.